DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 For department heads such as the cinematographer or costume designer, table-reads are important to spot any issues related to their vision.

-Let’s look at some examples of table-reads from actual tv-shows and movies.
+Let’s look at examples of table-reads from TV shows and movies.

-The first one is the finale table-read from the hilarious tv-show The Good Place (2016-2020) starring Ted Danson, Kristen Bell, William Jackson Harper, D’Arcy Carden, Jameela Jamil, Manny Jacinto, Mike Schur, and more.
+The first one is the finale table-read from the hilarious TV show The Good Place (2016-2020), which starred Ted Danson, Kristen Bell, William Jackson Harper, D’Arcy Carden, Jameela Jamil, Manny Jacinto, Mike Schur, and more.

 The last example is a virtual table read from Family Guy (1999-) Episode 350, including cast Seth MacFarlane, Alex Borstein, Mila Kunis, Seth Green, and executive producers Rich Appel, Alec Sulkin, and Kara Vallow.